RosettaCommons/documentation/scripting_documentation/RosettaScripts/Filters/Filters-RosettaScripts.md

 **[[RotamerBoltzmannWeight|RotamerBoltzmannWeightFilter]]** - Reports the Boltzmann probability for the occurrence of a rotamer.

+**[[RotamerBoltzmannWeight2|RotamerBoltzmannWeight2Filter]]** - Reports the Boltzmann probability for the occurrence of the specific rotamers in a given residue subset.
+Multiple methods for computing probability and scoring are available.

 **[[StemFinder|StemFinderFilter]]** - Compare PDBs to template to identify stems for splicing segments.

 **[[AlaScan|AlaScanFilter]]** - Reports ddG of alanine scanning.